delomeo/project_morra/README.md

 # Project Morra

-Project repo for the publication: ["The Morra Game: Developing an Automatic Gesture Recognition System to Interface Human and Artificial Players"](https://link.springer.com/chapter/10.1007/978-3-031-13324-4_21)
+Project repo for the publication: ["The Morra Game: Developing an Automatic Gesture Recognition System to Interface Human and Artificial Players (2022)"](https://link.springer.com/chapter/10.1007/978-3-031-13324-4_21)

 ## Table of Contents
 - [Introduction](#introduction)